-- Usually near fresh water or coastal lagoons but has also adapted to city parks and gardens.
+Cape Wagtail can usually be found near fresh water or coastal lagoons but has also adapted to city parks and gardens.

-- A clear, ringing 'tseee-chee-chee' call and a whistled, trilling song.
+The call of a Cape Wagtail is a clear, ringing 'tseee-chee-chee' call and a whistled, trilling song.

 Eggs 2 - 4, usually 3, up to 5 and 7 have been recorded; dull yellowish more or less indistinctly finely speckled with brownish.
 Incubation by both sexes 13 - 14 days.

 Young has the head brown like the back, underparts brownish and the wing-coverts tipped white.

 This common bird is unmistakable with its grey-brown upperparts, dark band across chest and white outer tail-feathers.
 No white on secondaries.

 The Cape Wagtail can be found from Kenya and the eastern Congo southwards to the Cape.